spencersugarman/autoscaler/cluster-autoscaler/FAQ.md

 ### Is Cluster Autoscaler an Alpha, Beta or GA product?

-Sice version 1.0.0 we consider CA as GA.
+Since version 1.0.0 we consider CA as GA.
 It means that:

  * We have enough confidence that it does what it is expected to do.
 Each commit goes through a big suite of unit tests with more than 75% coverage (on average).
 We have a series of e2e tests that validate that CA works well on